ymilesz/ymilesz.github.io/index.md

 2010 – 2012	Graduate Teaching Assistant, Laurentian University <br>

 ## RESEARCH
 I mostly work with systematics, phylogenomics, and evolution of Hymenoptera, in particular gall wasps and their associated parasitoids.
-I also dabble in similar topics using a variety of organisms such as beetles and nematodes.
+I also dabble in similar topics using a variety of organisms such as ants, beetles, and nematodes.

 **2022**
 1. Brandão-Dias PFP, **Zhang YM**, Pirro S, Vinson CC, Weinersmith KL, Ward AKG, Forbes AA, Egan SP.
 Describing biodiversity in the genomics era: A new species of Nearctic Cynipidae gall wasp and its genome sequence. **Systematic Entomology** 47: 94–112.
 [PDF](Pubs/Brandao-Dias et al 2022 - Neuroterus valhalla.pdf) <br>